leod/hncynic/train-wiki-hn/README.md

 # Transfer Learning

-We take the model trained on wikipedia data and continue training on HN data.
+We take the model trained on Wikipedia data and continue training on HN data.

 ## Steps